-Understanding Extroverts: 9 Things You Need To Know About Extroversion
+Extroverts Explained: 9 Things To Know About Extroversion

-Since introversion is more common than extroversion, many people simply assume all of the important facts about extroverts based off of their knowledge of introversion.
-But do you really have the key to understanding extroverts?
+Are you reading this because you want to learn more about being an extrovert?
+Many people simply assume all of the important facts about extroverts based off of their knowledge of introversion.
+This article is intended to bridge a clearer understanding to extroverts?

 There are plenty of unhelpful myths about extroverts.
 They could be affecting your self-care (if you’re an introvert) or your ability to connect with individuals who identify as extroverts.
-This, in turn, can lead to vibrating on a low frequency that prevents successful Law of Attraction work.
+This, in turn, can get in the way of raising your frequency which will only prevents successful manifesting.
 It also may lead to the obvious question… What is an extrovert?
 Plus, keep reading to discover our top tips for understanding extroverts.

 Keep these nine facts in mind, whether you’re trying to live a happy, extroverted life or just want to form good relationships with extroverts.